Lahaul and Spiti district

+Lahaul and Spiti is fast becoming a top weekend getaway destination in Himachal, due to improved road access via Atal Tunnel and rising investment in resorts and adventure activities.

 Geography

+Physical

-Geologically located on the Tibetan Plateau, Lahaul and Spiti district is connected to Manali through the Rohtang Pass.
-Kunzum la or the Kunzum Pass (altitude 4551 m) is the entrance pass to the Spiti Valley from Lahaul.
+Geologically located in the Himalayas and the Tibetan Plateau, Lahaul and Spiti district is connected to Manali through the Rohtang Pass.
+Lahaul has three valleys, the Chandra valley (locally known as Rangloi valley), the Bhaga valley (locally known as Ghar valley), and the Chandra-Bhaga valley (locally known as Pattan valley, and further on as Chenab valley).
+The confluence of the Chandra and the Bhaga rivers is at Tandi.
+The average elevation of Spiti is significantly greater than that of Lahaul.
+Lahaul receives much more rainfall than Spiti.

+Kunzum la or the Kunzum Pass (altitude 4551 m) is the entrance pass to the Spiti Valley in the east from Lahaul Valley in the west.
 It is 21 km from Chandra Tal.
 To the south, Spiti ends 24 km from Tabo, at the Sumdo where the road enters Kinnaur and joins National Highway 5.
 Spiti is barren and difficult to cross, with an average elevation of the valley floor of 4270 m.
 It is surrounded by lofty ranges, with the Spiti River rushing out of a gorge in the southeast to meet the Sutlej River.
 It is a typical mountain desert area with an average annual rainfall of only 170 mm.